cs1302uga/cs1302-ce15/README.md

    (`master`).

-1. View the condensed, graphical version of your Git log using `git adog` What is the entire line of output for the most recent entry produced by the `git adog` command from the previous class exercise?
+1. View the condensed, graphical version of your Git log using `git adog` from the previous class exercise.
+   What is the entire line of output for the most recent entry produced by the `git adog` command?

 **CHECKPOINT**

-1. Delete the code inside of your `Driver` class's `main` method, then commit this change to your local copy of the exercise repository.
+1. Delete the code inside of your `Driver` class's `main` method, then stage and commit this change to your local copy of the exercise repository.
 Don't worry, you can also checkout what you had before because you committed your earlier changes while working on the previous checkpoint.